Rare snow falling in Florida as winter storm targets the South with more to come for Georgia, Carolinas

-Snow could show in the Southeast this weekend
+Snow potential building in Southeast this weekend

 Despite early predictions from forecast models that potentially plowable snow could fall across the Southeast this weekend, a storm is expected to take hold that will likely pull the necessary moisture needed to produce such an event out of the region before an arctic blast of freezing air arrives, though not all hope is lost for snow-lovers in the South.